bseltz-cohesity/scripts/powershell/migratePhysicalProtectionGroup/README.md

 ## Notes and Warnings

-This script will force-register physical servers to the target cluster, thus rendering the source registrations on the source cluster broken, so there's no easy way to undo this.
+This script will register physical servers to the target cluster, thus rendering the source registrations on the source cluster broken, so there's no easy way to undo this.

 If you omit the `-cleanupSourceObjects` and `-cleanupSourceObjectsAndExit` switches, the job and (broken) source registrations will be paused but left behind on the source cluster, and this is recommended in case the script fails to migrate the job to the target cluster for some reason.
 If a failure occurs, the script can be run again after the issue has been figured out.